White House Confirms No Evidence That Trump Colluded With Russia During Election

 — Donald J. Trump (@realDonaldTrump) March 20, 2017

 In President Trump’s defense, the Clinton’s did have multiple ties with Russia.
 According to the New York Post, Hillary and Bill Clinton received large amounts of money from the Russians when Hillary served as Secretary of State.
-Investigative reporter Peter Schweizer revealed that the Clinton’s directly and indirectly received $145 million dollars in donations from nine shareholders, which were sold to the Russian government.
+Investigative reporter Peter Schweizer revealed that the Clintons directly and indirectly received $145 million dollars in donations from nine shareholders, which were sold to the Russian government.

 Should the Clinton Foundation be investigated, as well, for their ties with Russia?